chintalavr/aiforeducators/Labs/Module1/README.md

 **💡 Purpose of the prompt:**
 This is the final, fully enhanced prompt—clear, rigorous, and instructionally rich.
 It asks for cohesion across lessons, depth of student engagement, and real-world relevance while staying aligned to standards.

-🧪 How to Use These Prompts in a Lab Exercise:
-Round	Prompt	Focus	Activity
-1	Prompt 1	Creative Idea Generation	Compare the variety of topics suggested.
-Identify missing structure.
-2	Prompt 2	Structured Lesson Components	Evaluate the presence of objectives, vocabulary, flow.
-What’s still missing?
-3	Prompt 3	Standards & Assessment	Discuss the role of standards and assessment.
-Are the lessons now usable?
-4	Prompt 4	Cohesion & Purpose	Examine how lessons build on each other.
-Discuss how clarity improves with each iteration.